MRHMisu/AngularJS-Inconsistency-Detector/README.md

 ## Features

-*1.`Find inconsistency in AngularJS MVC applications by ruuning the command find-incos in application's base directory` *2.`Scafolding AngularJS MVC application by running the command ng-create-app {app-name}` *3.`Scafolding AngularJS modules like controller, views, services etc by running the command ng-module -(option) {module-name}`
+1.Find inconsistency in AngularJS MVC applications by ruuning the command find-incos in application's base directory 2.Scafolding AngularJS MVC application by running the command ng-create-app {app-name}
+3.Scafolding AngularJS modules like controller, views, services etc by running the command ng-module -(option) {module-name}
-*4. `For help run the command ng-module --h or ng-module --help`
+4.For help run the command ng-module --h or ng-module --help

 ## Install It globally